Alan Burns (author): Biography and creative works

 Alan Burns was born on 29 December 1929 to a middle-class family, the second of his parents' three sons.
 He attended Merchant Taylors' School, Northwood.
 Burns recounts his experiences at the school in fictionalised form in Buster, his first and most autobiographical novel.
 While at the school, Burns published an absurdist and satirical essay on Samuel Johnson in the school magazine, which he reuses in Buster.
 Burns subsequently did national service from 1949 to 1951 in the Royal Army Education Corps.
 He studied law at Middle Temple, and was called to the bar in 1956.
-He was assistant legal manager at Beaverbrook Newspapers from 1959 to 1962.Buster, Burns' debut novel, was published by John Calder in 1961.
+He was assistant legal manager at Beaverbrook Newspapers from 1959 to 1962.

+Buster, Burns's debut novel, was published by John Calder in 1961.
 Largely autobiographical, it recounts a middle-class childhood spent during the Second World War and an adolescence and young adulthood in its aftermath.
-Burns' brother and mother both died during the war, and the novel deals with the consequences of their deaths for the remaining family members.
+Burns's brother and mother both died during the war, and the novel deals with the consequences of their deaths for the remaining family members.
 All of his subsequent works feature a protagonist who experiences the death of a parent or sibling, and the trauma this engenders.

 With his second novel, Europe After the Rain, titled after the Max Ernst painting, Burns begins to use collage techniques and cut-ups.
-As a result, the writing becomes starker, more distanced, as the novel recounts the movements of an anonymous narrator moving through an unnamed but ruined country during a war that several, also anonymous, characters say has ended but whose violence persists so that the distinction between wartime and peacetime is blurred.Celebrations transposes the techniques of Europe After the Rain into the workplace, where the violence persists, but is more concealed, occluded by family hierarchies and arcane legal structures.
-Burns' focus seems narrower, the narrative concentrating on a factory-owning family, particularly the patriarch, Williams and his son, Michael.
+As a result, the writing becomes starker, more distanced, as the novel recounts the movements of an anonymous narrator moving through an unnamed but ruined country during a war that several, also anonymous, characters say has ended but whose violence persists so that the distinction between wartime and peacetime is blurred.

+Celebrations transposes the techniques of Europe After the Rain into the workplace, where the violence persists, but is more concealed, occluded by family hierarchies and arcane legal structures.
+Burns's focus seems narrower, the narrative concentrating on a factory-owning family, particularly the patriarch, Williams and his son, Michael.
 After Williams's other son, Phillip, is killed in what might be an industrial accident but might also be at the hands of his brother, Williams and Michael compete for the attention of Phillip's widow, Jacqueline.